google/earthenterprise/docs/geedocs/5.3.2/sources/answer/fusionTutorial/createMapDB.rst.txt

       similar to the process of defining display rules and filters for a vector project destined for Google Earth EC.

-      .. rubric:: To define a map layer:
+      .. rubric:: To define a map layer
-         :name: to-define-a-map-layer

       #.
 Select **Asset Manager** from the **Tools** menu.
 The Asset Manager
          appears.